 It looks like the design team down at Cole Haan has done it again with the Williams Welt Chelsea boot!

 These top-rated Chelsea boots are comprised of high-quality suede and leather uppers as well as a heavy-duty leather storm welt.
 Let’s just say that it sounds like these boots are made to last.
 The cushioned footbed and leather sock lining are sure to keep even the burliest of feet happy.

-If you’re looking for an understated Chelsea boot that oozes casual luxury then do yourself a favor and slip your feet in the Wolverine Garrick Chelsea boot.
+If you’re looking for an understated Chelsea boot that oozes casual luxury then do yourself a favor and slip your feet in the Wolverine Bedford Chelsea boot.

 Where do I even begin with these beauties?

-I should be mentioned that these highly-reviewed Chelsea boots bring to mind an effortless masculinity reminiscent of the Marlboro Man.
-The rich color of the pebbled leather has a perfectly aged look and can be easily dressed up or down.
-If comfort is a must have, then you’ll be sure to appreciate the thick cushioned foot bed—not to mention the micro-suede lining!
-A durable rubber outsole provides stellar traction for wet weather making these a perfect choice for the cooler months.
+It should be mentioned that these classy Chelsea boots bring to mind an effortless masculinity reminiscent of the Marlboro Man.
+The rich color of the full-grain brown leather has a perfectly aged look and can be easily dressed up or down.
+However, these boots are also available in black.
+If comfort is a must have, then you’ll be sure to appreciate the trademarked-technology anti-fatigue footbed —not to mention the moisture-wicking lining!
+A durable slip-proof outsole provides stellar traction for wet or icy weather, making these a perfect choice for the cooler months.

 Bruno Marc New York serves up their version of the Chelsea boot with some much-welcomed deviations from the classic style.

 Comprised from premium faux-leather, this boot is sure to appeal to men who want some serious mileage in the style department.
 The wingtip detailing gives these contemporary boots a vintage feel.
 Dress them up or down for an understated elegance.